drupal-graphql/graphql/doc/producers/README.md

 ## Add the resolver

-The following code is an example of how a data producer for a creator field on the Article type can be implemented in code.
+The following code is an example of how a data producer for an `author` field on the Article type can be implemented in code.
 Like mentioned previously this is done inside the `GraphqlSchemaExtension` plugin inside `src/Plugin/SchemaExtension` in your module.
+You can check the example module which already implements this as an example.

 ```php